naryou/BIO302_Group-Project-B/README.md

 *While focusing on these type of questions, review the avaialbe methods/software, explain how they work and results that you get from them*

+*The projects are designed to cover the various topics of the lectures.
+With LAB projects, the goal is that students learn each topic in more depth from the students who are working on the specific project in that topic*

 ## Study system
 *Primula grandis* (Primulaceae)
 Endemic to Caucasus; Homostylous (only one flower morph, due to loss of heterostyly)